kennethlongshaw/htgn/readme.md

 # HTGN: Hetero Temporal Graph Neural Network

 This project seeks to implement a heterogeneous version of the TGN model.
 In addition to handling heterogeneity, the GRU cell of the original TGN is replaced with Mamba and the graph attention convolution used by TGN has been upgraded to use Flash Attention.
 This should produce a model architecture capable of the following:
 * Handle heterogeneous data models like those found in real world data warehouses with full expression of node/edge create, update, or delete transactions
+* Only process change records in order to support real-time streaming use cases.
+No need to process an entire graph snapshot at every time step
 * Track much longer temporal patterns of the graph thanks to the Mamba architecture
-* Faster calculation of Transformer GNN while still being able to utilize attention-driven explanations of GNN results
+* Faster calculation of Transformer GNN while still being able to utilize attention-driven explanations of GNN results thanks to GPU optimizations

 Experiments on replacing the Transformer GNN with a Co-operative GNN are also being considered